back to top

 “Russia will not run after anyone with a peace proposal,” Said Lavrov

-Russian Foreign Minister Sergey Lavrov declared that Russia would not actively chase after other nations to gain support for its latest peace proposal aimed at resolving the Ukraine conflict.
-This stance signifies a strategic shift in Russia’s diplomatic approach and underscores the country’s confidence in its position on the international stage.
+Russian Foreign Minister Sergey declared that would not actively chase after other nations to gain support for its latest peace proposal aimed at resolving the conflict.
+This stance signifies a strategic shift in Russia's diplomatic approach and underscores the country's confidence in its position on the international stage.

 Russia's Peace Proposal